Actindo-AG/Documentation/Fulfillment/Operation/01_ManageDispatchNotes.md

 #### Prerequisites

-- A dispatch note has been generated and sent.
+- A dispatch note has been created and sent.
 - The dispatch note status is **Transferred to partner**.
 - The shipment status is ![Cross](../../Assets/Icons/Cross02.png "[Cross]") (No shipment).